nfroidure/gulp-svgicons2svgfont/README.md

 Set to true to also convert read icons that doesn't have the .svg extension.

-#### options.appendUnicode
+#### options.prependUnicode
 Type: `Boolean`
 Default value: `false`

-Allow to append unicode codepoints to icon files in order to always keep the same codepoints on each run.
+Allow to prepend unicode codepoints to icon file names in order to always keep the same codepoints accross each run.

 #### options.fileName
 Type: `String`